avytay/healthcarecompanyproductdevelopmentsample/README.md

 * Step 3: [Product Development]
 Critical soft skills needed to manage the development and execution phase of the product.
 Collaborate with cross-functional teams and stakeholders to guide them through planning and execution.
 Manage stakeholder expectations and handle risks that arise, reprioritizing feature and sprint priorities to tackle competing requests.
 * Step 4: [Go-to-Market]
 Create a plan, identify the launch risks, and figure out how to minimize their impact on the launch.
 Prepare a product requirements document to define to the development and testing teams what capabilities must be included in a product release.
 Collaborate with a variety of teams including Marketing, Sales, Customer Support, and more to prepare them to interface with customers as the product is launched.
-Execute the launch and use feedback from customers to determine the next steps for your product.
+Execute the launch and use feedback from customers to determine the next steps for the product.
 * Step 5: [Product Management]